aio-libs/aiohttp/docs/web_reference.rst

       system call even if the platform supports it.
 This can be accomplished by by setting environment variable ``AIOHTTP_NOSENDFILE=1``.

-      If a gzip version of the static content exists at file path + ``.gz``, it will be used for the response.
+      If a Brotli or gzip compressed version of the static content exists at the requested path with the ``.br`` or ``.gz`` extension, it will be used for the response.
+Brotli will be preferred over gzip if both files exist.

       .. warning::